guyroutledge/sass-compass-talk/themes-made-of-awesome.markdown

 `_variables.scss` partial and then have "single use" variables inter-mingled throughout my styles.

+I also tend to use a prefix with variables so I know what they are supposed to be for.
+Becuase you can store anything in a variable, you could do the
+following:

+	$padding: 2em;

+	.module {
+		width:50%;
+		padding:$padding;
+		margin:$padding; // wtf?
+	}

 <!-- link to variables gist -->

 ### Nesting